Free shipping on domestic orders over £40

-On average an adult needs between seven to nine hours of sleep a night to achieve optimum benefit.
-If you find yourself struggling to fall asleep on a regular basis.
-Or continuously waking during the night and feeling tired, then you possibly have a sleep disorder.
+To achieve the optimum benefit, an adult needs seven to nine hours of sleep a night.
+If you struggle to fall asleep regularly or continuously wake during the night and feel tired, you may have a sleep disorder.
 Many people believe sleeping tablets and medication to be the answer.
-However, some of these may cause unwanted side effects.
-And still not solve the problem long term.
-Here at Surrender to Happiness we support natural remedies to aid sleep.
+However, some of these may cause unwanted side effects and still not solve the long-term problem.
+Here at surrender to happiness, we support natural remedies to aid sleep.
 Below are our top eight practices:

-Gadgets such as TVs, telephones, tablet’s and video games produce blue light.
-Which stimulates the brain, making it harder for you to relax before bed.
-So grab a book or a magazine instead.
-And sit calmly for an hour before bed to unwind and relax the brain.
+Gadgets such as TVs, telephones, tablets, and video games produce blue light, stimulating the brain and making it harder to relax before bed.
+So grab a book or magazine and sit calmly for an hour before bed to unwind and relax the brain.

 Alternate nostril breathing can help you to drift off to sleep.
-It enhances the oxygen flow to the brain and activates the parasympathetic nervous system.
-In turn, this slows the heart rate, which leaves you feeling relaxed and ready for a good night’s sleep.
+It enhances the oxygen flow to the brain and activates the parasympathetic nervous system; this slows the heart rate, leaving you feeling relaxed and ready for a good night’s sleep.
 For more information, see our blog on alternate nostril breathing.

-Keeping to a sleep schedule will help regulate your body clock, making it easier to get a full night’s sleep.
-Try going to bed at the same time each night.
-And waking up at the same time each morning.
+Keeping to a sleep schedule will help regulate your body clock, making it easier to get a whole night’s sleep.
+Try going to bed at the same time each night and waking up at the same time each morning.
 You can also get into the routine of having a warm bath or listening to music.
-Whatever schedule you chose, ensure you stick to it every night, even on the weekends and eventually your body will know when it is time to go to sleep.
+Whatever schedule you choose, ensure you stick to it every night, even on the weekends, and eventually, your body will know when it is time to go to sleep.

 Try to eliminate any light in your bedroom.
-Having light in your room can trick the body into believing it is still day time.
+Light in your room can trick the body into believing it is still daytime.
 Hang blackout curtains and turn off any lamps or light sources.
-Even the smallest amount of light can have a big impact on your sleep quality.
+Even the smallest amount of light can significantly impact your sleep quality.

-Caffeine is designed to block sleep-inducing chemicals and increase your adrenaline production.
-Each cup of coffee drank after 2 pm could knock an hour off your sleep, preventing you from getting your well-needed rest.
-Drink water and relaxing herbal teas instead, to regulate your body and keep you hydrated at the same time.
+Caffeine blocks sleep-inducing chemicals and increase your adrenaline production.
+Each cup of coffee after 2 pm could knock an hour off your sleep, preventing you from getting well-needed rest.
+Drink water and relaxing herbal teas instead to regulate your body and keep you hydrated at the same time.

-Try to keep active throughout the day, as this will help you to fall asleep and stay asleep.
-However, exercising too close to your bedtime could have the opposite result with you not being able to sleep.
+Stay active throughout the day, as this will help you fall and stay asleep.
+However, exercising too close to your bedtime could have the opposite result, with you being unable to sleep.
 You will need to find your perfect exercise time.

 Sleeping on an old mattress could be another reason you are not getting the rest you deserve.
 Ensure your mattress is comfortable and supports your needs.
 Creating an attractive bedroom and bed with comfy pillows and blankets will make you want to snuggle up and rest.

-Try not to eat too close to bedtime, our bodies are designed to best digest when we are upright.
-Don’t eat for at least 2 hours before bed as this can cause acid reflux, heartburn, and other problems.
-However, we don’t suggest you go to bed on an empty stomach either as this too could keep you awake.
-If you are really hungry try eating some fruit, or sugar-free cereal, as these foods aren’t too heavy on your stomach and will digest easily.
+Try not to eat too close to bedtime; our bodies digest the best when we are upright.
+Don’t eat for at least 2 hours before bed, which can cause acid reflux, heartburn, and other problems.
+However, we don’t suggest you go to bed on an empty stomach either, as this, too, could keep you awake.
+If you are hungry, try eating some fruit, or sugar-free cereal, as these foods aren’t too heavy on your stomach and will digest easily.

-We hope you have found these tips useful as we know how much a good night’s sleep benefits our mind, body, and soul.
-It is an essential component in keeping healthy and feeling good in ourselves.
-So tonight take that relaxing bath, swap the television for that book you’ve been looking at and grab a nice herbal tea.
+We hope you have found these tips helpful, as we know how much a good night’s sleep benefits our mind, body, and soul.
+It is an essential component in keeping healthy and feeling good about ourselves.
+So, take that relaxing bath tonight, swap the television for that book you’ve been looking at, and grab a lovely herbal tea.
 You will feel the benefits as you drift off into a relaxing and refreshing night’s sleep.

 And if you are still struggling to get that good night’s sleep.
-Why not try our ‘Fall Asleep’ roll-on essential oil blend?
-We love to try new ideas, so don’t forget to share any of your own natural sleep remedies with us on our facebook page.
-For more wellness tips and information check out the health and wellness section of our blog.
-Also for more lifestyle tips take a look at the lifestyle section.
+Please take a look at our sleep-promoting crystal set.
+We love to try new ideas, so remember to share any of your natural sleep remedies with us on our Facebook page.
+For more lifestyle and wellness tips and information, look at our blog.